AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 		$TargetLowPriorityNodes=min(maxNumberofVMs, pendingTaskSamples);
 		//$TargetDedicatedNodes=min(maxNumberofVMs, pendingTaskSamples);

 In this formula you should change **maxNumberofVMs** parametr to desired number of VM.
-I will describe how to understand optimal number of VM later
+I will describe how to understand optimal number of VM later.
+More about Batch pool automatic scaling can be found [here] (https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling)

 3) Next, you have to select OS Image.
 I choose **Rendering WIndows2016** from **Graphics and rendering** group for my 3ds Max project.
 4) I decided to rent 3rd party application licenses.
 So, I checked 3ds Max and V-Ray, and do not forget to read EULA and tick a box.